jmcantrell/arch-bootstrap/README.md

 Additionally, it will do the following:

-- Mount the current directory to `/mnt/bootstrap` on the live system
+- Mount the current directory on the host system to `/mnt/bootstrap` on the live system
 - Mount `/var/cache/bootstrap/repo` on the host system to `/mnt/packages` on the live system and [configure offline installation](#offline-installation)
 - Forward TCP port `60022` (or argument to option `-p`) on the host system to TCP port `22` on the virtual machine
 - Allow SSH connections over vsock at client id `42` (or argument to option `-c`)